davidsday/go-tdd/README.txt

 to me.
 To me, if a package has 100 tests, but 25 are not even being run, I don't want the tools to report that as [SUCCESS].
 If go test issues messages via STDERR, I want to know that.
 The fact that they were issued on STDERR is info I want to be explicitly told.
+Right now, vim-go reports [SUCCESS] when there are skipped tests test files with no tests and directories with no test files at all.
+It does catch and relay the message indicating there is no go.mod file in the directory though.

 goTestParser is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.